Nethereum/Unity3dSimpleSample/README.md

 This simple sample demonstrates how retrieve multiple outputs from a smart contract call and output the result to the Debug Window.
 If deploying to Webgl the output will be visible on the console.

 ## Solidity contract
-The solidity contract just outputs different data as follows when call getData.
+The solidity contract has just a function ```getData``` which has multiple outputs of different types.

 ```javascript
 pragma solidity ^0.4.19;